TheJessieKirk/jam_fallout_3/JXPThePittTrogItems/JXPThePittTrogItems Readme.txt

                                 3. GAME CHANGES

-    This mod removes Metro Tickets from the random items dropped by dead Trogs.
+    This mod removes Metro Tickets from the random items dropped by dead trogs.

+    Optionally, this mod also adds "The T" (Pittsburgh subway) tickets to trogs instead.

                                  4. RATIONALE

-    In the real world, Pittsburg has a subway railway in Downtown which has been there since 1865; well before the Fallout universe diverged from our own.
+    In the real world, Pittsburg has a subway railway in Downtown which has been there since well before the Fallout universe diverged from our own.
 It makes sense that the Pitt's Downtown may still retain access to it, but it's not a “metro” system.